 Here's a helpful tip to support your pancreas.

 There's a neurological reflex point that you can activate with small circular rubbing motions that helps stimulate the pancreas when it's gotten a bit too sluggish after working so hard:

 Rub this point gently yet firmly for about 30 seconds two or three times on days when you've indulged in something sweet.
 It really helps your body function more easily.

 We are sharing a pretty nice 'Winning Story' reported to us during our most recent Office Hours support video conference we regularly host for our members.
-One of our Muscle Tuner™ Specialists gave a wonderful report.
-It was related to one of the techniques we share in our free Energy Boost Five Tips giveaway on our homepage.
+One of our Muscle Tuner® Specialists gave a wonderful report.
+It was related to one of the techniques we often share called 'Power on Your Brain'.

-She had a female friend in her mid 30's perform the 'Power On Your Brain' technique.
+She had a female friend in her mid 30's perform this technique.
+Touch for Health® colleagues know this as the 'Switching On Exercises'.
 This woman had had a stroke eight years previously and had undertaken a series of rehabilitation efforts during this duration and things had gotten better but she still had a few issues.
 She currently suffered from a problem with her peripheral vision.
 This meant she couldn't view her surroundings with any amount of 'wide angle' that we mostly all take for granted.

 Warm Ups Are Important